miller-time/rust-warrior/README.md

 This game is inspired by [Ruby Warrior][ruby-warrior], which I played many years ago.
 This project started as a direct port, but because Ruby is an interpreted language and allows (encourages?) meta programming...
-I've designed `rust-warrior` partly from scratch.
+I've designed Rust Warrior partly from scratch.

 [ruby-warrior]: https://github.com/ryanb/ruby-warrior

 # Set Up

-`rust-warrior` ships with two major components: a binary that generates a new game directory, and a library which contains the main game engine.
+Rust Warrior ships with two major components: a binary that generates a new game directory, and a library which contains the main game engine.

 To get started, install `rust-warrior`.